Development and contribution

 Running tests

-Let’s checkout our local branch and add the recipe recipe_warming_stripes.yml to the the
+Make sure our local branch is checked out and add the recipe recipe_warming_stripes.yml to the esmvaltool/recipes directory:

 Run: